A Good Question…

 But why would I want to help others write books and not get credit for it?
+Why set up ghostwriting services and a professional ghostwriting company to write for others?

 The short answer is I have a strong desire to help people.